KARNATISAITHARUN/documentation/introduction/products.md

 Components of the ShiftLeft solution are:

+* **[ShiftLeft Command Line Interface (CLI)](../using-cli/cli-reference.md)**.
+The interface to ShiftLeft Inspect and ShiftLeft Protect via the command line.
+The CLI is used with ShiftLeft Inspect to submit applications for analysis and with ShiftLeft Protect to monitor your applications in runtime.

 * **[Code Property Graph (CPG)](understanding-cpg.md)**.
 All ShiftLeft solutions leverage the CPG.
 In a single graph, the CPG provides an extensible, multi-layered representation of each code version, including the various levels of abstraction.
 The unique insights from the CPG provide all ShiftLeft solutions with granular detail and a deep understanding of data flows.

-* **[ShiftLeft Command Line Interface (CLI)](../using-inspect-protect/using-cli/cli-reference.md)**.
-The interface to ShiftLeft Inspect and ShiftLeft Protect via the command line.
-The CLI is used with ShiftLeft Inspect to submit applications for analysis and with ShiftLeft Protect to monitor your applications in runtime.

 * **[ShiftLeft Microagent](../using-inspect-protect/protect/protect-java/configuring-the-microagent.md)**.
 ShiftLeft Protect deploys the Microagent in-memory alongside your runtime application.
 The Microagent protects the residual issues in production and is customized to your application's specific shape and weaknesses through the use of a Security Profile for Runtime (SPR).
 Each Microagent connects to a ShiftLeft Proxy server to download the SPR and to send events and metrics to the ShiftLeft Dashboard.